‘Jersey Shore’ Star Mike Sorrentino’s Life After Jail Will Include 500 Hours Of Community Service

-As Jersey Shore star Mike Sorrentino’s last days as a federal inmate in prison are coming to a close, Radar Online revealed what not only his last days but also his future might entail as he wraps up his time at the Otisville Federal Correctional Institution in New York State.
+As Jersey Shore star Mike Sorrentino’s last days as a federal inmate in prison are coming to a close, Radar Online revealed what his future might entail as he wraps up his time at the Otisville Federal Correctional Institution in New York State.

 Sorrentino began serving his sentence in January of this year after being convicted of filing falsified tax returns on nearly $9 million.
 Sorrentino will also serve two years of supervised release, 500 hours of community service and pay a $10,000 fine.